diarmidmackenzie/sdt-condensed/CET part 1.md

 #### Assessment of Intrinsic Motivation

-Another important point highlighted in the meta-analysis is that across the studies, there was only modest correlation between self-report measures of intrinsic motivation, and the free-choice measure.
+Another important point highlighted in the meta-analysis is that across the studies, there was only modest correlation between self-report measures of intrinsic motivation, and the free-choice measure (i.e. how long the participant actually chose to spend on the activity, in a subsequent free-choice situation).

 The free-choice measure consistently showed more significant undermining of intrinsic motivation than the self-report measure.